Nery Castillo: Chicago Fire (loan)

 On 17 July 2010, the Chicago Fire announced the signing of Castillo as their newest Designated Player.
 He arrived on loan with Chicago holding the option to make the transfer from Shakhtar Donetsk permanent.
 In being signed as a designated player, he became the second youngest designated player in Major League Soccer history.

 Aris

 Castillo joined Aris on a six-month loan on 19 January 2011.
 He played his first game for Aris on 30 January 2011, against local rivals PAOK.

 Castillo terminated his contract with Shakhtar Donetsk and signed a two-year contract with Aris on 1 July 2011.

 He scored his first league goal for Aris of the 2011/12 season on 8 January 2012 in a 1–0 win over PAS Giannina.
 He scored his first brace in a 3–1 victory over Doxa Drama on 22 January.
 He scored his second consecutive brace seven days later in a 2–1 win over Levadiakos.
 Castillo scored again on 5 February in a 2–0 win over Xanthi, bringing his goal tally to six.

 Pachuca

-On 14 June 2012, Castillo's moved to the Liga MX club Pachuca on a three-year contract.
-It was the first time Castillo played in the Mexico league after eight years of playing abroad.
+On 14 June 2012, Castillo joined Liga MX club Pachuca on a three-year contract.